Updated: May 6

-For over a decade, we have worked with thousands of insurance agents.
+For over a 15 years, we have worked with thousands of insurance agents.

 Along the way, we’ve conducted extensive interviews with some of the nation’s most successful agents to see how they utilize the Customer Insurance Review to grow their agencies.